 Who acquired or has the right to acquire the same or an identical property?

-The ‘who’ is an affiliated person.
+The "who" is an affiliated person.

 The purchase by any affiliated person can, potentially, trigger the superficial loss rules.